BLOG

 The Physics of Command Compression and Risk Scaling

-Automation removes this friction.
-Consequently, it removes the incubation period required to identify High-Velocity Drift.
-If an automated rebalancing agent misinterprets a volatility signal due to a “classification-based routing” error, for example, treating a liquidity crisis indicator as a generic “market fluctuation”, it can execute trades across hundreds of accounts simultaneously.
+Automation removes this friction. it removes the incubation period required to identify High-Velocity Drift.
+If an automated rebalancing agent misinterprets a volatility signal due to a “classification-based routing”.
+Error, for example, treating a liquidity crisis indicator as a generic “market fluctuation”, it can execute trades across hundreds of accounts simultaneously.
 In a human system, this interpretation error occurs once and is caught during peer review.
 In an automated system, this happens thousands of times per minute until it is detected.
-The “blast radius” of the error scales linearly with the system’s throughput.
+The “blast radius”.
+Of the error scales linearly with the system’s throughput.

 The Structural Vacancy: The Missing Judgment Root Node